lapumb/ESP32-MicroPython-Starter/README.md

 # ESP32 MicroPython Starter Project

-This repository contains starter code and scripts to run MicroPython on the Espressif ESP32 board.
+This repository contains scripts to use MicroPython on the ESP32, along with a small example project that toggles an LED (GPIO25) and listens to the `INPUT` value from a switch (GPIO15) for 15s before entering a `Read Evaluate Print Loop` ("REPL": an interative MicroPython prompt).

 <!-- toc -->